rcbops/rpc-openstack/README.md

 BOOTSTRAP_OPTS     |                                    | Any options used for the bootstrap process           | Only used if DEPLOY_AIO=yes
 FORKS              | `grep -c ^processor /proc/cpuinfo` | Number of forks Ansible may use                      | May have issues if FORKS > SSHD's MaxSessions.
 Adjust accordingly
 ANSIBLE_PARAMETERS |                                    | Additional paramters passed to Ansible               |

+All of the variables for deploy.sh are made available by sourcing the [functions.sh](https://github.com/rcbops/rpc-openstack/blob/master/scripts/functions.sh) script

 For instance to adjust the number of forks Ansible is able to use: